 She won First Prize in the 2014 Fish Flash Fiction Contest from Fish Publishing, Dublin, Ireland.

-She was the founding director of the California Poets Festival in San Jose(2007 & 2008) which was supported by a grant from the National Endowment for the Arts.
+She was the founding director of the California Poets Festival in San Jose (2007 & 2008), the latter supported by a grant from the National Endowment for the Arts.

 Sally earned her MFA in Poetry and Literature from the Bennington Writing Seminars, 2003, taught creative writing for ten years at her undergrad alma mater, San José State University, where she is now Faculty Emerita.
 She teaches privately in-person and online and has taught in programs such as Disquiet International Literary Program in Lisbon, Portugal, among others.
-A full CV of appearances is available and includes Moe’s Books, Berkeley for Poetry Flash; Frank Pictures Gallery in Santa Monica; the Triton Museum of Art, Santa Clara, CA; KGB Bar, NYC; and as a SJSU University Scholar.
-See Calendar for recent dates.
+A full list of readings is available and includes Moe’s Books, Berkeley for Poetry Flash; Frank Pictures Gallery in Santa Monica; the Triton Museum of Art, Santa Clara, CA; KGB Bar, NYC; and as a SJSU University Scholar.

 Contact: sally.ashton@sjsu.edu